-This course is an introduction to the systematic study of human society.
-Students learn about the impact of society and culture on individuals and about the role of individuals in the construction of social life and culture.
-They develop their own sociological imagination and sociological mindfulness and learn how to apply the new skills to the interpretation of social reality and their own experience.
-They are introduced to the major social institutions and the basic processes of human interaction resulting in social change.
+This course provides an introduction to the systematic study of human society.
+Students learn about the process of the construction of social life and culture by individuals and groups, and students learn about the role society and culture play in shaping the life of individuals.
+Students develop their own sociological imagination and sociological mindfulness and learn how to apply the new skills to the interpretation of social reality and their own experience.
+Students are introduced to the major social institutions and the basic processes of human interaction to be better prepared to play the role of agents of social change.